Delgado On Site (DOS)

 Students will learn how to successfully enroll at Delgado and will complete an application for admission on site.
-The enrollment advisor will explain that while an ACT score is not required for admission to Delgado, it is important to take the ACT to determine if studnets need to take a placement assessment and ensure they are placed into the correct courses.
+The enrollment advisor will explain that an ACT score is not required and will provide the various options for placement.
 Based on the results of the career assessment from the first visit, faculty from different programs will speak and answer questions about their programs.

 Visit Three: Financial Aid Assessment

-Students will visit Delgado’s campus, where they will take a placement assessment if necessary.
+Students will have access to Academic Advisors from the classroom.
 Students meet with an academic advisor who will assist them in choosing appropriate classes for their first semester.
-The goal is to provide a steady enrollment progression and to allow students to leave with a first semester schedule in hand.
+The goal is to provide a steady enrollment progression and to allow students to have a first semester schedule in hand.